preciofishbone/OmniaDocs/document-management/administrator/document-types/index.rst

 + **Years**: Add the number of years for the Retention Policy for this Document Type.
 + **Specific Date**: (A desciption will be added soon).

+When the set Retention time has passed, the Retention Manager will receive an e-mail.
+The e-mail includes a link to a page where the document can be terminated (completely removed from the system).